 Seattle Yellow Cab does offer a $40 flat rate from downtown Seattle back to the airport.
 This zone covers the Pier 66 cruise terminal, however, the Pier 91 terminal is out of the flat-rate zone so it will be slightly higher

 Flat-rate taxis are also available, with an ahead-of-time reservation option.
 These cars are like a cross between traditional cabs and Uber/Lyft.
 You reserve ahead of time and a car will be sent to meet you.
 Then you pay a flat-rate for your destination.

 Cruise Line Transfers

-As well, they can be somewhat restrictive since they normally operate only for a few hours on the day of departure/arrival and only go back and forth between the airport and cruise port.
+As well, they can be restrictive since they normally operate only for a few hours on the day of the cruise and only go back and forth between the airport and cruise port.
 If you are arriving a day early or leaving later to give yourself time to explore the city, then the cruise line transfers won’t work for you.

 For this reason, we suggest using alternative forms of transportation.
 If you are still interested, here are some recently quoted prices based on cruise lines.
 Note that you cannot ride on another company’s shuttle if you aren’t cruising on their ship.